-Most parents have heard about the benefits about early reading, but they aren’t sure how to choose the best books for babies and toddlers.
+Most parents know that regular reading is important for raising a bilingual baby.
+However, they aren’t sure how to choose the best books for babies and toddlers.

 The question we should ask is “What do babies want to see?”